ondat/documentation/docs/usecases/velero-backups.md

 1. Velero cli installed https://Velero.io/docs/main/basic-install/
 > Velero can also be installed from a helm chart

-## Install MinIO with a Ondat volume
+## Install MinIO with an Ondat volume

 1. First, make sure to clone the Ondat use cases repository and navigate to the Velero directory: